Citigroup lifts Cemex S.A.B. De C.V. ADR [CX] price estimate. Who else is bullish?

 Cemex S.A.B.
 De C.V.
-ADR [NYSE: CX] traded at a high on 12/13/23, posting a 4.78 gain after which it closed the day’ session at $7.46.
+ADR [NYSE: CX] jumped around 0.12 points on Tuesday, while shares priced at $7.99 at the close of the session, up 1.52%.
 The company report on December 5, 2023 at 5:20 PM that Cemex Unveiled the First Fully Electric Ready-Mix Truck in the Middle East During COP28 in Dubai.

 This week, during COP28 in Dubai, Cemex unveiled the first fully electric, zero-emissions ready-mix truck in the Middle East.